Responsible for content:

 IV.
 Collection, storage and usage of personal data

 1) You subscribe to our newsletter

-On our website you can subscribe to our newsletter, which informs subscribers about events at our venue, the Stadtgarten restaurant and about news regarding our association.
+On our website you can subscribe to our newsletter, which informs subscribers about our events.
 The advertised services are explicitly stated in the declaration of consent.

 If you have given your consent to receive our newsletter in compliance with Article 6.1(1), we will use your personal data to send you our newsletter.
 The only mandatory information for receiving our newsletter is your email address.

 We use the double opt-in procedure for subscriptions to our newsletter.
 This means that after you completed your registration we send you an email to the specified email address asking you to confirm that you would like to receive our newsletter.
 If you do not confirm your registration within 24 hours, your information will be blocked and deleted.
 In addition, we store your IP addresses at the time of registration, the time of registration and your confirmation.
 By the means of this procedure we can prove your active registration and, if necessary, clarify a possible unauthorised use of your personal data.